Well, Lonely Planet did not list Kotor as the #1 place to visit in 2016 for nothing! Their opening line ‘drop dead gorgeous’ certainly sums it up.

 We highly recommend that you visit the surrounding country areas of North Montenegro.
 River canyons, stunning views, lakes, national parks and the Ostrog Monastery built into the side of a cliff face high up a mountain.
 We travelled with 360monte Tours and we saw some of the most beautiful scenery we have seen in this part of the Europe.

-Read our blog post on our 360monte Tour to North Montenegro
+Read our post on our 360monte Tour to North Montenegro

 If you want stunning accommodation, right on the bay, in a quiet area outside of Kotor you can’t go further than the Old Mariner Guest House.
 It is located 10 minutes by car to the Old Town in the small waterfront village of Prcanj.
 A taxi will cost you 5 Euros to the Old Town.
 All rooms have amazing sea views over Kotor Bay.
 We found that the Old Town can be busy and noisy when the cruise ships are in and Prcanj was a lovely area to escape to.

-For more top things to do in Kotor check out TripAdvisor.
+For more things to do in Kotor click here.

-Have you been to Kotor or are planning to travel there we would like to hear from you?
+Have you been to Kotor or are you planning what to do in Montenegro we would love to assist you?